Tinnitus: More than just ringing in the ears

 Causes and risk factors

-Tinnitus can result from a variety of causes, and it is important to understand these factors to determine the best approach for treatment and management.
+Tinnitus can result from a variety of causes, and it is important to understand these factors in order to determine the best approach for treatment and management.
 The following are some of the most common triggers and risk factors for tinnitus:

-Noise exposure:
+Noise pollution:

 Various medications can cause tinnitus as a side effect.
-These include certain antibiotics, cancer drugs, diuretics, certain antidepressants and high doses of aspirin.
+These include certain antibiotics, cancer drugs, diuretics, certain antidepressants, and high doses of aspirin.
 In most cases, the tinnitus disappears when the medication is discontinued or the dose is reduced.

 Health problems: